ProjectifyOfficial/Air-Quality-Prediction-using-IOT/README.md

 * [GAS SENSOR](http://amzn.in/aSMVMk1)
 * [LIPO Batteries for Drone](http://amzn.in/dyLMOJ1) - runs maximum 1 hour
 * [Drone] crafted by own from youtube tutorials
+* check the rest of the requirements like API etc in Documents folder

 ### Building Drone with components